-International celebrities, academics and business leaders call on world leaders at COP27 to end factory farming
+International Celebrities, Academics and Business Leaders Call on World Leaders at COP27 To End Factory Farming

-New York City, NY, Nov.
-17, 2022 (GLOBE NEWSWIRE) -- More than 200 prominent individuals—including Hollywood actors Brian Cox, Alan Cumming, Steve Coogan and Eva Green—have united through an international open letter to call on world leaders at the COP27 climate conference to end factory farming and transform our global food system.
+SURREY, LONDON, UNITED KINGDOM, November 17, 2022 /EINPresswire.com/ -- More than 200 prominent individuals – including actors Brian Cox, Alan Cumming, Steve Coogan, and Dame Joanna Lumley – have united through an international open letter to call on world leaders at the COP27 climate conference to end factory farming and transform our global food system.

 Some 208 people from around the world have signed the letter, including:

-- British TV personalities Chris Packham, Hugh Fearnley-Whittingstall and Dr. Amir Khan GP, and actors Dame Joanna Lumley, Kate Ford and Peter Egan
+• British TV personalities Chris Packham, Hugh Fearnley-Whittingstall and Dr Amir Khan GP and actors Dame Joanna Lumley, Kate Ford, Peter

 The letter states: “If the global community is to meet the Sustainable Development Goals, the Paris Climate Agreement targets and the goals of the Convention on Biological Diversity, action must be taken now to end industrial animal farming.